 With water-resistant nylon, all you need is a wet cloth to easily wipe clean the outer lining, which maintains the Geertop’s condition and increases its lifespan.

 The Geertop offers a sturdy zipper, which can be fully opened to bottom accommodating to people of different shapes and sizes.

 Are there two parties on the run?
 Do you have two Geertop sleeping bags?
 They can easily be attached to create a large double sleeping bag, which is a feature obscure to the ultralight sleeping bag world.

 - Multifunctional, two individual sleeping bags can be joined together to create large double sleeping bag

 - Foot box not included

-The Besteam Ultralight Warm Weather Envelope is marketed as a three-season sleeping bag but is popular during summertime adventures with its consumers.
+The Besteam Ultralight Envelope sleeping bag is marketed as a three-season sleeping bag but is popular during summertime adventures with its consumers.